 A: For the most up-to-date Dining Services food options, hours, and COVID guidelines, see the Dining Services website.
 For those students who are living on campus or in the Crookston area who may have unmet food needs, Eagle's Essentials Pantry is still available Monday-Friday in Owen 170 and is accessible via the Student Center doors.

-Q: What sports are happening this spring?
+Q: What sports are happening this year?

 Q: Will fans be allowed at athletic events?